queryluke/masseffect-5e-data/text/en/manual/armor.md

 Light Armor | 1 minute | 1 minute
 Medium Armor | 5 minutes | 1 minute
 Heavy Armor | 10 minutes | 5 minutes

+If you are wearing multiple categories of armor (light legs, heavy chest, etc), the time is takes to Don/Doff is based on the average time for all the pieces you are wearing.
+For example, if you are wearing no helmet, light arms, medium legs, and heavy chest armor the total time would be:

+(0 minutes (head) + 1 minute (arms) + 5 minutes (legs) + 10 minutes (chest)) / 4 = 4 minutes

 <me-source-reference pages="62-63"></me-source-reference>